jun159/android-interview-questions/README.md

 #### Can you create custom views?
 How?

 #### What are ViewGroups and how they are different from the Views?

-#### What is the difference between a fragment and an activity?
-Explain the relationship between the two.

-#### What is the difference between Serializable and Parcelable?
-Which is the best approach in Android?

 #### What are "launch modes"?
 [Mindorks](https://blog.mindorks.com/android-activity-launchmode-explained-cbc6cf996802)